 The pool is heated in order to derive maximum usage from this superb facility.

 In the Senior School we have A and B swimming teams.
-For the past three years, the A team has placed third (2015), second (2016) and second (2017) in the inter-high Premier Gala in the swimming section.
-The B team won the inter-high A Gala trophy in 2017, 2016, 2015 and placed second in 2014.
+For the past three years, the A team has placed second in the inter-high Premier gala.
+The B team won the inter-high A Gala trophy in 2017, 2016, 2015 and placed second in 2018.

-At the beginning of each year, St Mary’s hosts Summer Splash, a fun, happy event that ushers in the aquatics season for the year.
+At the beginning of each year, St Mary’s hosts the Summer Splash festival, a fun, happy event that ushers in the aquatics season for the year.
 This is a gala held for eight local schools that have junior and senior teams, which swim as combined teams from U10 to U19.

 Each year we compete at the National Aquatics Festival.
 This is a high-powered gala involving 10 schools from around the country.